CesarChretien/KotlinMeetupApp/README.md

 ## This is the master branch

 This branch contains the completed project.
-If you're in a rush, out of time or need to save the world but you *really* want to see the final product, check out this branch and run it. :)
+If you're in a rush, out of time or need to save the world but you *really* want to see the final product, check out this branch and run it. :) Otherwise you can check out [step-1](https://github.com/CesarChretien/KotlinMeetupApp/tree/step-1).